jschuemann/nBio_docs/Processes/Chemistry.rst

  d:Mo/DMSO/Radius = 0.3 nm

-Afterwards the molecule is available for use in any reaction that is not StepByStep compatible.
+New molecules defined with the previous method are not compatible with the StepByStep method.
 In IRT, the declaration of background reactions follows the same convention from the regular reactions::

  sv:Ch/TOPASChemistry/BackgroundReaction/hydroxyl/DMSO/Products = 1 "OHDMSOProduct^0"
  d:Ch/TOPASChemistry/BackgroundReaction/hydroxyl/DMSO/ReactionRate = 7.1e9 /M/s
  d:Ch/TOPASChemistry/BackgroundReaction/hydroxyl/DMSO/Concentration = 1e-1 M

+Two models for simulating background reactions are provided, and can be selected as follows:

  # Either ExponentialSingleFactor or ExponentialDoubleFactor
  s:Ch/TOPASChemistry/BackgroundReaction/hydroxyl/DMSO/ScavengingModel = "ExponentialSingleFactor"

-Where ``ExponentialSingleFactor`` refers to method for sampling the independent reaction time of type VI reactions described in [Plante2017]_ and ``ExponentialDoubleFactor`` is the method described in [Pimblott1991]_.
+Where ``ExponentialSingleFactor`` refers to method described in [Plante2017]_ and ``ExponentialDoubleFactor`` is the method described in [Pimblott1991]_.

-When using any scorer that makes use of the IRT algorithm of TOPAS-nBio, there must be at least one SBS compatible reaction in order to be avoid problems with the internal Geant4-DNA chemistry classes.
-Altough TOPAS-nBio IRT isn't part of Geant4-DNA, it still requires the pre-chemical stage provided by Geant4-DNA which can only be used if a reaction table exists, hence the need of having one SBS compatible reaction.
-Reactions that are compatible with SBS are also compatible with IRT, the only reason a reaction might be incompatible with SBS is due to their chemical reactives not being present in the chemistry list used.
-Users can overcome this limitation by creating their own chemistry lists using the ``TsEmDNAChemistry`` as base.

 TOPAS-nBio IRT allows for the activation and deactivation of reactions.
 This allows users to define a list of chemical reactions and pick and choose which ones of them will be active during the simulation without